cekrem/cekrem.github.io/content/posts/a-use-case-for-usecases-in-kotlin.md

 The next time you encounter a UseCase in a codebase (or consider writing one), remember that it's not just Java baggage - it's a powerful tool for encapsulating business logic and maintaining architectural boundaries.
 Used judiciously, UseCases can make your codebase more maintainable, testable, and clearer in its intentions.

 Just don't forget the golden rule of software architecture: everything comes with tradeoffs.
 UseCases add a layer of abstraction that might be overkill for very simple CRUD operations.
 As with all architectural decisions, consider your specific needs and context before applying them.

+Bonus advice: if what your betters tell you seems off, make sure to do your own research and thinking as well; at the end of the day no-one shares your `git blame`.